Anthony W. B. Hayward

 in 1978, moving on to assignments in Singapore and Hong Kong.
 He was knighted the same year for his services to British business interests in India.
 Hayward kept making frequent visits to Calcutta and celebrated his fiftieth wedding anniversary there.

-In 2016, there was renewed interest in Hayward's life and legacy in the Indian press, after his grandson, Eric Hayward, visited India and produced a four-part documentary series, "2 Men and a Beer", tracing the legacy of the Haywards 5000 brand.
+In 2016, there was renewed interest in Hayward's life and legacy in the Indian press, after his grandson, Ben Hayward, visited India and produced a four-part documentary series, "2 Men and a Beer", tracing the legacy of the Haywards 5000 brand.